bharath12b5/mvn-linux/Building-SaltStack.md

 # Building SaltStack

-Below versions of SaltStack are available in respective distributions at the time of this recipe creation:
+Below versions of SaltStack(Salt) are available in respective distributions at the time of this recipe creation:

 * Ubuntu 16.04 has  2015.8.8
 * Ubuntu 16.10 has  2016.3.1